BYLAWS of SKYLINE PTO

 The duties of the Board shall include the selection of all committee chairs and approval of the plans for action submitted by the committees.
 The Board shall facilitate necessary business between general meetings and such other business as may be required.
 Recommendations of the Board may be presented to the general membership for action.

-Regular meetings of the Board shall be held monthly during the school year, unless otherwise specified at the beginning of each school year, at such dates, times and places as the Board shall determine.
+Regular meetings of the Board shall be held monthly during the school year, unless otherwise determined by the Board.

 Special meetings of the Board shall be at such dates, times and places, as the Board shall determine.